My love of a colorful chandelier started with this picture:

 But then a couple of months later, the same chandelier was marked down on clearance.
 The bargain price? $200.00!
 I still can’t believe I payed that much for a chandelier (yes, I’m incredibly cheap, and $20 is generally more my price range for a chandelier), but I just loved it so much.
 And I’ll love it sooooo much more once it’s painted. 🙂 Yes, I said PAINTED!!

 I just heard a collective gasp among the antique lovers out there.
-The truth is, I don’t give a care in the world about antiques, or how valuable they are, or how they lose value when you paint or refinish them, blah, blah.
+The truth is, I don’t have a care in the world about antiques, or how valuable they are, or how they lose value when you paint or refinish them, blah, blah.
 I’m just not an “antiques” kind of person.
 What I DO know is that the shape of this chandelier was absolutely perfect in my mind, and I can see it now…GREEN!
 And while it’s not yet painted, I thought I’d give you a sneak peek of it.

 Now you might wonder why my hand is in the photo.
 Well, that’s because I’m actually having to hold that one arm of the chandelier up.
 You see, somewhere between the store and my paint shed, the chandelier broke.
 Yep…that arm snapped right off.
 It’s not a problem.
 I’ll just use some Loctite Epoxy, it’ll be as good as new (or, as good as antique, I guess I should say).

 I can’t wait until the weather warms up a bit so I can paint it.
 I’m going to use Rustoleum spray paint in Green Apple.
+It’s definitely going to be one colorful chandelier!

 And when it’s finished, it’ll hang right here: